analizo/analizo/HACKING.md

 ## Installing Dependencies

+Note that this option of installing dependencies is recommended just to create a development environment to hack analizo.

 Run this command:

 ```console
 ./development-setup.sh
 ```

-If you are using Debian, the script will do everything you need.
+If you are using Debian, the script will do everything you need, but it requires Debian 11 or superior.

 If you are using another system, you will have to install some dependencies first.
 Check the "Installing dependencies on non-Debian systems" below.